tattn/voicevox-client/Sources/VOICEVOX/Docs.docc/index.md

 ## Advanced Usage

-### Audio Query Workflow
+### Working with Audio Queries

-For fine-grained control over the synthesis process, you can work with AudioQuery objects:
+For fine-grained control over the synthesis process, you can work with ``AudioQuery`` objects:

 ```swift
 // Step 1: Create an audio query from text